jacksoncouse/Guide/catalogue.md

 The goal of this system is document portability and long-term sustainabilty.
 Based on the [File System Infobase Manager](http://dougist.com/2009/08/file-system-infobase-manager/) technique, the basis of CCK's digital asset management strategy is metadata embedded into the file name.

 The core of the CCK asset management strategy is a heirarchy of content area, package, and asset profiles.
-Like the HRUIDOCS system, the file classification system uses unique alpha-numerical codes to segment digital files by type.
+Like the HURIDOCS system, the file classification system uses unique alpha-numerical codes to segment digital files by type.

 1. Publication
 	1. News